seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | <img alt="Anti-Google logo failed to load.
 Click/tap here to attempt to view it" src="/Graphics/DeGoogle-your-Life/Logo/PNG/Anti-Google_Icon2015_1024px_V1_HighCompression.png" width="150" height="150" align="left" style="margin-right: 30px"> | **DeGoogle your Life:** _A collection of articles and documentation regarding alternating from Google._ |
 |---|---|

-<details> <!-- End of logo section for major project section: DeGoogle your Life !-->
+</details> <!-- End of logo section for major project section: DeGoogle your Life !-->

 ---